-If you would like more information, the complete SWAP report is available at the Salem and Beverly Water Supply Board and online at http://www.mass. gov/dep/water/drinking/3258000.pdf.
+If you would like more information, the complete SWAP report is available at the Board and online at mass.gov/dep/water/drinking/3258000.pdf.
 You can also call the Salem and Beverly Water Supply Board at 978-922-2600.